 Welcome to Cedar Valley High School and the Driver’s Education program.
 This program is designed to assist students complete the Utah State Requirements and obtain a driver’s license.
 Please refer to the tabs below to answer your questions.
 We look forward in helping your student(s) achieve this milestone and become a safe, responsible driver.

 - ONLINE SESSIONS START EVERY MONTH.
-JULY.
+SEPTEMBER through JULY.
 Must be registered by the 1st of the month

 Driver’s Education classes are offered to all those students who have a Learner’s Permit.
 Both morning, afternoon and online classes are offered.
 The classes are held at Cedar Valley High School.
 There are 7 sessions to chose from–5 sessions are during the school year and 2 sessions are throughout the summer.

 The regular 5 sessions of driver’s education meet on Tuesday and Wednesday .
 The morning sessions meet from 6am – 7:30am.
 The afternoon sessions meet from 2:30pm – 4pm.
 Each class session is approximately 8 weeks in length.